 - F.3.15 In appointments where the IP becomes vested of the assets of the debtor, (bankruptcy in England & Wales and Northern Ireland and sequestration and trust deeds in Scotland), asset sales are conducted by the IP as principal.
-In such cases, the IP, being themselves a relevant person within the regulated sector, should apply the occasional transaction provisions and conduct CDD on the purchasers of assets for transactions amounting to 15,000 euros or more. - F.3.16 When appointed as a liquidator, administrator, administrative or other receiver, or supervisor of an IVA or CVA, an IP's business relationship is with the debtor or the entity over which they have been appointed, not with the purchasers of their assets. - F.3.17 Where an IP is appointed over an unregulated entity, the nature of the business of the debtor or entity does not change with the appointment of an IP, therefore, if the insolvent entity was not within the regulated sector prior to the appointment, it would not become a regulated entity simply by virtue of an IP being appointed.
-Therefore, an IP need not routinely carry out CDD on the purchasers of assets unless the business trades in goods, and those goods transaction(s) exceed the high value dealer (HVD) threshold (cash transactions over 10,000 euros).
-IPs should therefore consider whether the insolvent entity trades in goods by way of business such that a previously unregulated entity could become a HVD, thereby requiring supervision by HMRC.
-IPs should note that guidance on the HMRC website says "You must not accept or make high value cash payments until you have registered as a high value dealer". - F.3.18 IPs should ensure that where an agency is being used to sell assets, for example auctioneers, and where CDD is required to be carried out on the purchaser of assets, that arrangements are in place to fulfil the IPs CDD obligations.
+In such cases, the IP, being themselves a relevant person within the regulated sector, should apply the occasional transaction provisions and conduct CDD on the purchasers of assets for transactions amounting to 15,000 euros or more, whether as a single transaction or a series of linked ones. - F.3.16 When appointed as a liquidator, administrator, administrative or other receiver, or supervisor of an Individual Voluntary Arrangement (IVA) or Creditors Voluntary Arrangement (CVA), an IP's business relationship is with the debtor or the entity over which they have been appointed, not with the purchasers of their assets.
+In such cases, CDD is not required to be undertaken on the purchasers of assets. - F.3.17 Where an IP is appointed over an unregulated entity, the nature of the business of the debtor or entity does not change with the appointment of an IP, therefore, if the insolvent entity was not within the regulated sector prior to the appointment, it would not become a regulated entity simply by virtue of an IP being appointed.
+Therefore, an IP need not routinely carry out CDD on the purchasers of assets unless the business trades in goods, and those goods transactions exceed the high value dealer (HVD) threshold (cash transactions over 10,000 euros).
+IPs should therefore consider whether the insolvent entity trades in goods by way of business such that a previously unregulated entity could become an HVD, thereby requiring supervision by HMRC.
+IPs should note that guidance on the HMRC website says: "You must not accept or make high value cash payments until you have registered as a high value dealer".
+For guidance on where an IP is appointed over a regulated entity please see F.4. - F.3.18 IPs should ensure that where an agency is being used to sell assets, for example auctioneers, and where CDD is required to be carried out on the purchaser of assets, that arrangements are in place to fulfil the IP's CDD obligations.
 The IP should carry out CDD on the purchaser prior to a binding contract to sell being completed.
-Where the agent are themselves a regulated entity (for example an estate agent or solicitor) an IP may place reliance on the CDD conducted by the agent (subject to the comments at F3.8).
+Where the agent is a regulated entity (for example an estate agent or solicitor) an IP may place reliance on the CDD conducted by the agent (subject to the cases at F3.8).
 The IP may authorise an agent to carry out CDD on their behalf, although the IP will remain fully responsible for compliance with the CDD requirements.
 Any authorisation or arrangements with agents to complete CDD on behalf of the IP should be documented in writing.